jasperyzh/blog/src/content/blog/230618-block_website_access_via_htpasswd.md

 ---
 title: Securing Your WordPress Staging Site with Basic Password Protection
 description: A step-by-step guide to securing your staging WordPress site using .htaccess and .htpasswd files.
 pubDate: 230618
-image: {
-  src: "/assets/placeholder.jpg",
-  alt: "A picture of a coder",
-}
 draft: true
+tags:
-tag: webdev
+  - webdev
 ---

 ## A step-by-step guide to securing your staging WordPress site using .htaccess and .htpasswd files.